alaasmagi/car-brands-task/README.md

 ### Audit trail and versioning
 For production-like workflows, add change history for form entries (who changed what and when).
 This improves observability and supports compliance and rollback scenarios.

+## Personal opinion
+Although my primary backend stack is C# and ASP.NET, I intentionally explore other languages and frameworks to broaden my understanding and strengthen transferable engineering skills.
+This project reinforces my view that strong software development is driven more by problem-solving, architecture thinking, and clarity than by one specific technology stack.